OpenLMIS/openlmis-contract-tests/README.md

 By doing this step, we can ensure that when either service's code changes, the test is ran.
 Look at [this job](http://build.openlmis.org/view/Requisitoin/job/OpenLMIS-requisition-contract-test/configure) for example.

-add some more text, but do not trigger jenkins, see if jira updates